Conclude a forward loan to secure interest rates for the future

 Weighing costs and benefits: The interest surcharge in detail

-Determine the optimal time to complete
+Determine the optimal timing for completion

 1. Check the amount of your remaining debt and the remaining term.